About Maple + Marigold

 You’ll learn quickly that I waste very little in my kitchen.
 58% of the food grown and produced in Canada is thrown away, so I try very hard not to add to that scary statistic.
 That means I look for ways to reduce our food waste and often share those experiments with you, especially on Instagram.
 And when my kiddos eat what I cook with broccoli stems, carrot tops, and unpeeled potatoes, I know my small step made a big difference.

-I’m on a mission to help families like mine cook more at home, reduce what they throw and build an abundant, sustainable and enjoyable lifestyle.
+I’m on a mission to help people and families cook more at home, reduce what they throw and build an abundant, sustainable and enjoyable lifestyle.
+With ease.

 More than 10 years ago, I had a Sunday night routine that I was embarrassed to share.
 You see, every Sunday, after my kids were in bed, I would clean out the fridge and get organized for the week.
 I prepared meals every weekend so that despite the exhausting weekly routine, we could all eat at home in the evening.

 Except that’s not how it turned out.

 Instead, I would take the nourishing, delicious meals that I had prepared for my family the previous week and throw them away.
 We couldn’t even make the time to sit down and eat the meals I had prepared because of how gruelling our schedule was.
 This wasn’t how I was raised, and I remember feeling helpless as I emptied the containers out week after week.
 I wanted to do better but I couldn’t see a way out.

-I believe the heart of the family beats in the kitchen, around the dinner table.
+I believe the heart of the family beats in the kitchen, often around the kitchen counter.